-The Top Five Studio Guest Appearances by Stevie Ray Vaughan
+Stevie Ray Vaughan's Top Five Studio Guest Appearances

-For someone who spent a mere seven years in the spotlight, Texan Stevie Ray Vaughan left behind an impressive amount of recorded material.
+For someone who spent a mere seven years in the spotlight, Stevie Ray Vaughan left behind an impressive amount of recorded material.

-He even found time to perform on albums by several other artists—from Teena Marie to Stevie Wonder to Lonnie Mack— very often with fiery results.
+He even found time to perform on albums by several other artists—from Teena Marie to Stevie Wonder to Don Johnson to Lonnie Mack—pretty much always with fiery results.

-And just so the Vaughanophiles are clear, this list does not take into account Vaughan's 1983 Canadian TV studio appearance with Albert King—or anything recorded in a TV studio, a radio studio or a studio apartment.
-It also doesn't include his 1987 recording of "Pipeline" with Dick Dale because that track is credited to the duo, so neither guitarist is the other's "guest."
+Just so the Vaughanophiles are clear, this list does not take into account Vaughan's 1983 Canadian TV studio appearance with Albert King—or anything recorded in a TV studio, a radio studio or a studio apartment.

-05. A.C.
-Reed, "Miami Strut," from I'm In the Wrong Business!
+5. A.C.
+Reed, "Miami Strut," from I'm in the Wrong Business!
 (1987)

 "Miami Strut" is a funky instrumental that features Vaughan playing a Strat through a Leslie cabinet, its revolving speaker providing an exceptionally "wet" sound.
 Note how he plays around Reed's catchy tenor sax riffs, making his guitar an integral part of the track.
 Vaughan's guitar solo starts around 1:22.

 Because the album, which also features Bonnie Raitt, was released in 1987, it represents a lost period in Vaughan's discography, since Soul to Soul came out in 1985 and In Step came out in 1989.

 WHILE YOU'RE AT IT: Check out "These Blues Is Killing Me" from the same album.
 Vaughan's guitar solo starts around 2:06.
 That's Reed on vocals.